 In the event a racer is unable to finish the race or if they miss an aid station cutoff, they will be taken off the course via snow machine.
 It may not be possible to evacuate from the course immediately.
 Be prepared to wait.
 Racers may initially be taken to a heated aid station for a time before a full evacuation can be completed, based on volunteer availability and race flow.
 All racers evacuated from the 28-mile course are REQUIRED to donate $50 to Tip Top Search and Rescue.
 Exception: if you turn around before Dollar Lake, you may return to the start/finish on your own.
 Racers will not be permitted to leave the course on non-race snow machines.

 We know it can be a bummer to quit a race.
 We know the mood.
 We know you’re tired, you’re pissed, you’re disappointed, you’re hungry, you may be hurting, you’re probably freezing, and you’re just plain defeated.
 But, be grateful for assistance off the course.
 Pay your drop-out fee and be kind to your evacuator.
 Be patient if you have to wait.
-Remember that these folks are only there because they have volunteered to help you (even in the middle of the night), not to put up with your crap.
+Remember that these folks are only there because they have volunteered to help you, not to put up with your crap.
 So, if you need to get a ride out, swallow your damn pride, pay the fee, and be a nice human.
 K, thanks.

 Racers are expected to start and finish with all gear they will need for the course.
 Racers may pick up snacks and drop trash at aid stations.
 There is no caching or outside support allowed.
 This includes dropping gear you are not using, towing or receiving food, water or a ride from anyone not affiliated with the race.
 Doing so will result in disqualification.
 Racers can and should help each other.
 Buddy system is always encouraged.